Start: August 2015

-Taurine is essential for our hearts and muscles to work properly.
-In particular, our mitochondria – the parts of our cells that make energy – need taurine to work.
-We think that if cells in the placenta don’t have enough taurine, our mitochondria can’t make enough energy, and the cells will die.
+Taurine is essential for our bodies, because the mitochondria – the parts of our cells that make energy – need taurine to work.
+Our researchers think that if cells in the placenta don’t have enough taurine, our mitochondria can’t make enough energy, and the cells will die.

-Looking at the role of mitochondria in stillbirth is an exciting new area of research that hasn’t been looked at before.
+The role of mitochondria in stillbirth is an exciting new area of research that hasn’t been studied before.
 This project will help us to understand how damage to the placenta can lead to stillbirth, so families can find the answers they need.
-We can use this knowledge to find new ways of telling when women are at risk, and new treatments that could help stop stillbirths from happening in the future.
+We can use this knowledge to find new ways of telling when women are at risk, and possibly new treatments that could help stop stillbirths from happening in the future

 More research projects